Dealing with Difficult People Workshops

 Peter has held directorships with a number of provincial associations and is a member and past director of the ADR Institute of Ontario, a member of both the Ontario Bar Association (ADR Section) and the ADR Institute of Canada, and a founding member of the Upper Canada Dispute Resolution Association.

-As a Chartered Mediator (ADR Institute of Canada designation), Peter mediates two-party and multi-party disputes in a variety of contexts including civil, commercial, employment, workplace, personal injury and breach of contract claims.
-He is a Roster Mediator with the Ontario Mandatory Mediation Program, Toronto and a Certified Mediator in Trinidad (Mediation Board of Trinidad and Tobago) for civil non-family matters in Trinidad.
+As a Chartered Mediator (ADR Institute of Canada designation), Peter mediates two-party and multi-party disputes in a variety of contexts including civil, commercial, employment, workplace, personal injury, and breach of contract claims.
+He is a Roster Mediator with the Ontario Mandatory Mediation Program, Toronto, and a Certified Mediator and Trainer in Trinidad and Tobago (Mediation Board of Trinidad and Tobago).

 In his “spare time”, Peter is active in the study of Canadian history.
 He is co-author of “Discovering Canada”, a series of texts that have been used in high schools across Canada.